bradyjoslin/assembllm/README.md

 In addition to these functions, an `input` variable is provided with the contents of the prompt at that stage of the chain.

-A `pre_script` is run before sending the prompt to the LLM.
-The output of a `pre_script` is appended to the prompt at that stage of the chain.
+A `pre_script` is used to manipulate the provided prompt input prior to the LLM call.
+The prompt value in a `pre-script` can be referenced with using `input` variable.
+The output of a `pre_script` is appended to the prompt and sent to the LLM.

-A `post_script` is run after sending the prompt to the LLM, therefore the `input` value availabe is the LLM's response.
+A `post_script` is run after sending the prompt to the LLM, and is used to manipulate the results from the LLM plugin.
+Therefore the `input` value availabe is the LLM's response.
 Unlike a `pre_script`, a `post_script`'s output *replaces* instead of appends to the prompt at that stage of the chain, so if you would like to pass the prompt along from a `post_script`, you must do so explicitly.
 For example, if you'd like to write the current LLM results to a file and also pass those results to the next LLM:

 ```yml
 ...